Bio

 Any was born in Curitiba, Brazil.
 There, she became an architect and urban planner.

-During that time, she studied documentary photography—which dramatically shifted her understanding of beauty—and metalsmithing, and began to make pots on the wheel.
-Her work centers primarily on clay and metal, but she continues to expand her knowledge of traditional crafts, from glass and fiber to kintsugi and fileteado porteño, among others.
-This body of knowledge shaped her path as an artist and greatly informs her studio practice.
+Today, Any's work centers primarily on clay and metal.
+Beyond her primary media, she cultivates a wide vocabulary of traditional crafts, from glass and fiber to kintsugi and fileteado porteño.
+This body of knowledge has shaped her path as an artist and informs her daily studio practice.

 Any's name is pronounced |ˈə ˈniː |— it rhymes with bee: